google-deepmind/perception_test/README.md

 ## Feedback and support

-If you have any questions, feedback, or require support regarding the Perception Test dataset or challenge, please contact us at **perception-test at google dot com**.
+If you have any questions, feedback, or require support regarding the Perception Test dataset or challenge, please contact us at **perception-test@google.com**.

 ## Citing this work